 I moved to this apartment building in 2012.
-Over these years, I have seen many things happen in our building, and they are not pleasant and that is NOT acceptable.
+Over these years, I have seen many things happen in our building.
+They are not pleasant, and that is NOT acceptable.
 There were rats and mice, trash on the floor for many days, extremely dirty carpets, and walls that needed painting.

 In our building, when we need something repaired, we call the landlord.
 However, he usually does not answer the phone.
-If we leave a mes-
+If we leave a message, he does not usually call back.
+If the landlord decides to fix something for us, he usually takes three to six months.
+Many tenants fix things by themselves.